hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > How that's effected, I will now explain,
 >
-> 'Tis done to feed the vanity of those
+> It is done to feed the vanity of those
 >
 > Fair ladies, who the company compose,
 >